Skip to Content

 It’s no surprise that I love my pyrex snapware containers!* I talk about them all the time, and I use this set daily.

-Snapware is just incredibly functional.
-They’re freezer and oven safe, giving you a myriad of options.
-They’re also leakproof, so I can easily take lunch with me on the go or get takeout without creating any waste.
+Snapware is incredibly functional.
+They’re freezer and oven safe, offering a wide range of options.
+They’re also leakproof, making it easy to take lunch with me on the go or to get takeout without creating any waste.

 Photo of Snapware non plastic food storage sitting on a counter.